Nomen non est omen: Why it is too soon to identify ultra-compact objects as black holes: Navigating the ultra-compact object zoo

-However, it is worth pointing out that the event horizon, while mathematically convenient, is a global definition of the boundary of a black hole.
-Therefore, it is impossible for us as quasilocal observers (who do not have access to global topological information) to determine the existence, presence, or absence of an event horizon: they are not physically observable (not even in principle) \cite{akl:02,v:14}, and thus unsuitable for all practical purposes (such as observational astronomy).
-In contrast, there are several well-defined quasilocal horizon notions (e.g.\ apparent horizon, trapping horizon) whose presence or absence can (at least in principle) be determined observationally \cite{v:14,f:14}.
-Following the terminology of Ref.~\cite{f:14}, we refer to trapped spacetime regions that are bounded by physically observable horizons as physical black holes (PBHs).
-Since the presence of a horizon is the principal characteristic that distinguishes genuine black holes from horizonless UCOs that closely mimic their properties, this is the necessary evidence needed to support any claim that the observed astrophysical black hole candidates are indeed black holes.
-In fact, there are various proposals for detecting the presence or absence of a horizon based on potentially observable features, including but not limited to differences in the quasinormal mode spectrum (most notably gravitational wave echoes \cite{cp:17,h:20,lac:21}) and properties of accretion flows \cite{af:13,v:21,cdlv:22}.
+However, it is worth pointing out that the event horizon, while mathematically convenient, is a highly idealized global definition of the boundary of a black hole.
+As such, it requires knowing the entirety of spacetime, either from initial data or by direct construction \cite{l:21}.
+As pointed out in Ref.~\citenum{v:14}, this implies that ``one needs to know the entire history of the Universe, all the way into the infinite future, and all the way down to any spacelike singularity, to decide whether or not an event horizon exists''.
+Consequently, it is impossible for us as quasilocal observers (who do not have access to global topological information) to determine the existence, presence, or absence of an event horizon: they are not physically observable (not even in principle) and thus of severely limited suitability for practical purposes such as observational astronomy \cite{cp:19,akl:02,v:14}.
+In contrast, there are several well-defined quasilocal horizon notions (e.g.\ apparent horizon, dynamical horizon, trapping horizon) whose presence or absence can (at least in principle) be determined observationally \cite{ak:04,v:14,s:rev:11,f:14,f:book:15}.
+Formal mathematical definitions of various horizons are provided in Appendix A.1 of Ref.~\citenum{mmt:rev:22}.
+Following the terminology of Ref.~\citenum{f:14}, we refer to trapped spacetime regions that are bounded by physically observable horizons as physical black holes (PBHs).
+Singularity-free PBH solutions are referred to as regular black holes (RBHs).
+However, note that their dynamical evolution is severely constrained by self-consistency requirements, and their stability requires further investigation, as detailed in Refs.~\citenum{pi:89,pi:90,o:91,ha:10,dmt:22,cdlv:22a}.